 ReSharper provides code analysis for HTML as well.
-For instance, ReSharper validates HTML code and underlines obsolete or
+For instance, ReSharper validates HTML code and

 non-standard elements and attributes.